Delicious and easy to make Homemade Corn Dogs! They taste just like the ones from the fair. These yummy corn dogs are a

-There is a litte town about 20 minutes from where I live called Veyo.
+There’s a little town about 20 minutes from where I live called Veyo.
 They have a popular pool there that is nestled and surrounded by trees and rocks.
 I have so many fun memories playing and swimming there as a kid.
 We would catch crawdads that crawl around outside the pool, play at the arcade and have a blast swimming.
 They also serve amazing food!
 They are known for their to-die-for corn dogs!

 I crave their corn dogs every now and then so I decided it was time to try making some at home.
 They turned out so unbelievably delicious!
 I don’t own a deep fryer, so I just used a medium pot to deep-fry the corn dogs in.
 Although it seems a little intimidating, they were really easy to make.

 My kids loved them and my Hubby inhaled three!
 I ate one, but dreamed about eating five. haha.